Justin Fields Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Season Stats

-- He's also carried the ball 72 times for 420 yards and two touchdowns, averaging 26.3 yards per game.
+- He has tacked on 420 rushing yards on 72 carries (plus two touchdowns), averaging 26.3 yards per game.

-- The Bears, who rank 26th in the NFL in points scored, have dropped back to pass 52.3% of the time while running the ball 47.7% of the time.
+- The Bears have run 52.3% passing plays and 47.7% rushing plays this season.
+They rank 26th in the NFL in scoring.

-- Fields has attempted 31 of his 270 passes in the red zone, accounting for 22.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Fields' matchup with the Vikings.